Top 15 Sites to Get Royalty Free Music for Podcasts

 Uppbeat

 Creator‑focused library with podcast categories and safelisting tools.
 Best known for a generous free tier and clean licensing that avoids claims.
-Safelisting reduces Content ID issues across major platforms when you publish.
+Safelist your YouTube channel to reduce Content ID claims when publishing to YouTube.

 Price: Free plan: 3 downloads/month.
 Paid plans unlock a wider catalogue and features.